SysPete/Dancer2-Plugin-PageHistory/README.md

 [https://github.com/SysPete/Dancer-Plugin-PageHistory/issues](https://github.com/SysPete/Dancer-Plugin-PageHistory/issues)

 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.
+PRs are always welcome.

 # SUPPORT